bluuuk/bluuuk.github.io/_posts/2025-09-22-crew_secure-file-transfer.md

 | Echo file (N bytes)  | Server | clientTX | clientRX | 0                   | ceil(N/64)          |
 | Transfer status (1B) | Client | clientTX | clientRX | 1 + ceil(N/64)      | 2 + ceil(N/64)      |

-Also, the sever which we focus in here, has two counters.
+Also, the server which we focus in here, has two counters.
 One for sending, one for receiving.
 Therefore, they have a mismatch of 1.
 I won't cover the sending part as it is essentially the same.
 So what does this all mean:

-\[
+$
 c_{File} = p_0 \oplus E_{k}(ibc=1) || p_1 \oplus E_{k}(ibc=2) || \dots \\
 c_{Echo} = p_0 \oplus E_{k}(ibc=0) || p_1 \oplus E_{k}(ibc=1) || \dots
-\]
+$

 The key is always the same, but only `ibc` has a big impact here.
 Internally, the inital block counter `ibc` will be incremented in libsodium after $64$ bytes as `chacha` operates on $512$ bits.
 The function `chchcha` then modifies the respective block counter after encryption/decryption.

 However, the cool thing is that we have a chaining here such that a keystream is in two parts!
 What happens if we ignore the first block of $c_{Echo}$ and xor everything?

-\[
+$
 c_{File} \oplus c_{Echo} = p_0 \oplus E_{k}(ibc=1) \oplus p_1 \oplus E_{k}(ibc=1) || p_2 \oplus E_{k}(ibc=2) \oplus p_2 \oplus E_{k}(ibc=2) \dots = p_0 \oplus p_1 || p_1 \oplus p_2\dots
-\]
+$

 Therefore, we have a progression.
-To simplyfy the expression, we can rebase everything on $p_0$ with repeated xoring:
+To simplify the expression, we can rebase everything on $p_0$ with repeated xoring:

 ```python
 send = list(batched(messages["FileData"],n=64))